Desbordante/desbordante-core/README.md

 $ pip install desbordante
 ```

 However, as Desbordante core uses C++, additional requirements on the machine are imposed.
 Therefore this installation option may not work for everyone.
-Currently, only manylinux2014 (Ubuntu 20.04+, or any other linux distribution with gcc 10+) is supported.
+Currently, only manylinux2014 (Ubuntu 20.04+, or any other linux distribution with gcc 10+) and macOS 11.0+ (arm64, x86_64) is supported.
 If the above does not work for you consider building from sources.

 ## Build instructions